 Nebo: Creative writing and English majors publish two issues of an award-winning literary

 journal each year.
 Dr. Michael Karl Ritchie is the faculty advisor.
 Click on the logo to the right for further information.
 You

 can also read about former Nebo Editor Nick Morris's new book, Tapeworm.

 Sigma Delta Pi: Arkansas Tech Spanish majors maintain the active Psi Omicron chapter of La Sociedad Nacional Honoraria Hispánica, the national Spanish honor society.
-In 2012, Tech's Psi Omicron chapter was selected as one of a dozen honor chapters selected from 385 national chapters.
+In 2012 and 2013, Tech's Psi Omicron chapter was selected as one of a dozen honor chapters selected from 600 national chapters.
+Being selected in two consecutive years is a remarkable achievement.
 Dr. Alejandra K. Carballo is the faculty advisor.
 Click on the SDP seal to the right for further information